 What Now?
 A Resource Guide for Trans Kids and their Families

-Gender-affirming care may be banned in the State of Iowa for minors.
-It is currently awaiting Govenor Reynolds’s signature to be enacted into law.
+As of March 22, 2023, gender-affirming care is now banned for minors in the State of Iowa.
 It is completely understandable if you feel alone, afraid, and unsure of what to do next.
 Here are a few things you might want to know as you figure out what’s next.

 IF YOU ARE ALREADY ACCESSING AFFIRMING CARE:

 You have time.
 Gender-affirming care will not cease immediately; healthcare providers have six months (180 days) to end care.
 In that time, you can build a plan to access care in other ways, if possible.
 We are recommending that you start that process as soon as possible.

 Additionally: It is not illegal to use gender-affirming care in Iowa, only to prescribe it.
 That means that if you are using hormones that you got out of state or an implant prescribed before the 180 days, you are not disobeying the law.